Mobile Payment Terminal: A Complete Guide for Small Business Owners

 Transaction fees

 Processing fees vary widely depending on your provider and pricing model.
+Visa sets interchange reimbursement fees that processors pass through, and the processor adds a markup on top.
 Here's how common options compare:

 Hidden costs